Schema Detection

 Source Schema list

-• Schema from metadata: For most structured data types, Validio reads the schema from the metadata in the data source.
-For example, Validio can read the metadata from INFORMATION_SCHEMA in a data warehouse source.
+• Schema from metadata: For most structured data types, Validio reads the schema from the data source metadata.
+For example, reading from INFORMATION_SCHEMA in a data warehouse.

-• Schema from inference: When pre-defined schema does not exist, such as for unstructured and semi-structured data types (like JSON), Validio infers the schema from the existing data.
+• Schema from inference: When predefined schema don't exist, such as for JSON or other semi-structured data types, Validio infers the schema from the existing data patterns.

-Depending on the data source and data types, you can manually configure the schema by selecting fields (including nested fields) to validate.
+• Manual configuration: Depending on the data source and types, you can manually configure the schema by selecting fields, including nested fields, for validation.

-If the automatically inferred schema does not match what you expect from incoming data, you can change the nullability and data types.
+If the automatically inferred schema doesn't match your expectations for incoming data, you can modify the nullability settings and data types to better reflect your data structure.

 Schema detection error with option to Upload sample data file.